 There are steps to help the child who is bullying.
 You have a great deal of influence over your kids, and they look to you for guidance.
 Children learn how to act by watching the adults in their lives.
 Modeling respectful behavior is one way to prevent bullying.
 Other ways to curb bullying behavior include showing acceptance of people who are different from you and talking about bullying and why it is wrong.
 Talk with your children about what they did at school, who they sat with at lunch or their favorite part of the day.
 Ask if they saw anything that bothered them.
 Encourage them to participate in activities they enjoy to help build their self-esteem.

 There are many resources available to help parents and children deal with bullying, including school personnel, mental health counselors and your healthcare provider.
 By working together, parents, educators and kids can prevent bullying in their community and build a stronger, healthier population.

 Tamra Robertson, MSN, RN, CPNP-PC, PPCNP-BC, graduated from Indiana University-Purdue University-Indianapolis in 2009.
 She currently works as a PNP for Indiana University Health-Southern Indiana Physicians Pediatric Group in Bloomington, IN.
-She sees patients from ages 2 months to 18 years, and has a special interest in Pediatric Asthma and Pediatric Mental Health issues.
+She sees patients from ages 2 months to 18 years, and have a special interest in Pediatric Asthma and Pediatric Mental Health issues.